SmithsonianWorkshops/Hydra-introduction/hydra_intro.md

 ## Logging In

-The way that you connect to Hydra and issue commands is through a command line terminal program.

 ### Usernames
 Your Hydra username is typically the same as your SI username (the portion of your email address before `@si.edu`).